Basementsaver Emergency Backup Sump Pumps By Aquamedic

 The absolute ultimate innovation in basement flood protection...

-The new Basementsaver HP (High Pressure) Series of water powered backup sump pumps use the ultra-efficient ejector units from my proven WP1, WP2, and WP3 pumps, beefed up with heavy duty control valves for high pressure service.
+The new Basementsaver HP (High Pressure) Series of water powered backup sump pumps use the ultra-efficient ejector units from the proven WP1, WP2, and WP3 pumps, beefed up with heavy duty control valves for high pressure service.

-These unique High Pressure units stretch the backup pump performance envelope to places where no other water powered pump can go - FROM 75 PSI UP TO 150 PSI operating water pressure!
+These unique High Pressure units stretch the backup pump performance envelope to places where no other water powered pump can go, FROM 75-150PSI operating city water pressure!

 HP-Series Easy Installation